HOME > NUTRITION > FACTS > IRON

 How can I absorb more iron?

 Red meat can help to increase iron absorption.
-When you eat beef or lamb, together with veges, the amount of non-heme iron absorption from veges will increase.
+When you eat beef or lamb, together with vegetables, the amount of non-haem iron absorbed from the vegetables will increase.
 Vitamin C has a similar effect.
 Eating a combination of foods high in both haem and non-haem iron will ensure an iron-rich diet, for example a beef and vegetable stir-fry is a great iron-rich meal.

-• Well-absorbed haem iron is only found in animal foods - red meat, poultry and fish.
-The removal of these haem iron foods from the diet greatly reduces absorption of iron.
+• Well-absorbed haem iron is only found in animal-sourced foods.
+The removal of these haem iron foods from the diet greatly reduces iron absorption.

 • Vegetarians need to consume proportionally more iron to meet their daily iron needs as they are relying on non-haem iron.